Edyta Nawrocka: Awards and honours

 In 2014 she was titled "Hospice's Angel" for charitable activity.

 In 2014 she was a panelist in Lower Silesian Women's Congress.

 In 2013 she was a prizewinner of "Kobiece Twarze" (Women's Faces) Plebiscite in culture category.

 In 2012 she won the Crystal in Lower Silesian Plebiscite "Kryształy i Kamienie" (Cristals & Stones), that honours unique personalities of sociocultural and political sphere.

 In 2010 she was granted by the mayor of the city of Wałbrzych for the highest GPA during her postgraduate studies, community commitment and city promotion at national level.

 In 2008 she won (next to Cleo) the first prize in POP category in All - Poland Music Competition "Studio Garaż" in Warsaw.

 In 2007 she was awarded by Książ Castle Company in "The best student of the region" category for the highest GPA during her undergraduate studies and personal achievements.

 In 2006 she reached the semi-finals in All – Poland music competition Eurotalent in Warsaw.
-She performed with the cover "Nothing Compares to you" by Sinead O'Connor.
+She performed with the cover "Nothing Compares to you" by Sinéad O'Connor.